kerkathy/ADL-hw1/README.md

 ### Preprocessing
-This will download `/ckpt` and `/cache` folder which contains the best model checkpoints and pretrained embeddings respectively.
+This will download `/ckpt`, `/cache`, and `data` folder which contains the best model checkpoints, pretrained embeddings, and necessary data respectively.
 ```shell
 # Download necessary files
 bash download.sh